carlnotsagan/carlnotsagan.github.io/resources.md

 <h1 class="page-heading"><b><u>Fellowship Applications</u></b></h1>
 Here I will offer unsolicited advice on how to prepare a successful graduate school fellowship application.
-I will use my two recently successful applications to the NSF GRFP Fellowship and the FORD Foundation Predoctoral Fellowship as examples.
+I will use my two recently successful applications to the NSF Graduate Research Fellowship Program and the FORD Foundation Predoctoral Fellowship as examples.
 I am not claiming that my process or essays are the definitive answer to a successful application.
 Instead, I hope that they can be used as tools for those looking to prepare a strong, competitive application.
 <br><br>